 This article covers some of these questions to help you understand the process of debt write-off.

+Yes, a Secured Loan be written off by the lender/Creditor.
 Sometimes, people hit a rough patch in life that renders them unable to pay anything towards their debts.
 Such a situation could arise if you’re permanently unable to work or suffering from a terminal illness.

 If you find yourself in such a situation, it may be worth asking your creditors to write off your debts.
 Creditors may agree to this arrangement if: